dewexdewex/RWS/README.md

 I spent all day getting a combination of Board managers to give me a Sketch which includes the ESP32Servo library to compile:

 These were:

 ArduinoESP32 Boards v 2.0.13

 esp32 v2.0.14

+On the Catapult Macbook, I had compilation issues with the latest version of the ESP32Servo lirary latest version, so I installed v1.1.0 and this version works with the versions of ArduinoESP32 and esp32 quoted above.

 # ESP Board failures